 Mountains The northern and eastern borders are made up of mountains which are the tails or offshoots of outside ranges like the Aravallis, Vindhyas, Satpuras and Sahyadris Saurashtra contains two parallel ranges, one stretching from east to west and the other from north-east to south-west The Girnar which is the highest mountain in the state (1,145 metres) forms a part of the range south of the Bardo and is about 160 km in length.
-Deserts Kutch on the north-east is barren and rocky and contains the famous Rann (desert) of Kutch, the big Rann in the north and the little Rann in the east Forest cover Total forest 14,757 km 2 (9.66% of total geographical area) Very dense 378 km 2 ; moderately dense 5,200 km 2 ; Open Forest 9,179 km 2 (As per State of Forest Report 2017) 2 Mangrove Cover 1,103 km 2 (As per State of Forest Report 2017) Coastline Over 1600 km
+Deserts Kutch on the north-east is barren and rocky and contains the famous Rann (desert) of Kutch, the big Rann in the north and the little Rann in the east Forest cover Total forest 14,757 km 2 (9.66% of total geographical area) Very dense 378 km 2 ; moderately dense 5,200 km 2 ; Open Forest 9,179 km 2 (As per State of Forest Report 2017) 2 Mangrove Cover 1,103 km 2 (As per State of Forest Report 2017) Coastline Over 1600 km Eisens 2.1.
+Communication Description of Continuent

-Figure 2.1: Geographical Profile of Gujarat
+Table 2.2: Geographical Profile of Gujarat